Netflix/iep/README.md

 Eureka is the Netflix service discovery system.
 All of the Insight apps should register with Eureka to integrate well with internal systems that check this as part of ensuring the service is healthy.
-If using [iep-module-eureka], then registration should happen automatically and the Eureka status will be mapped to the [service state][iep-service] so it accurately reflects if the application is fully up and ready to receive traffic.
-Insight apps will also map the [healthcheck endpoint][healthcheck] to the service state so that healthcheck polling and the state from Eureka heartbeats should match.
+Insight apps will map the [healthcheck endpoint][healthcheck] to the service state so that healthcheck polling used to populate the Eureka state will accurately reflect the service state.

 [healthcheck]: https://github.com/Netflix/atlas/blob/master/atlas-akka/src/main/scala/com/netflix/atlas/akka/HealthcheckApi.scala